Mobius M. Mobius: Mr. Paradox

 Mr. Paradox is a judge and a future version of Mobius.
 He is erased from existence when Clockwise blasts him with a Retro-Active Cannon.

 Mr. Ouroboros

 Mr. Ouroboros is a judge and Mr. Paradox's clone.
 He is erased from existence when Clockwise blasts Mr. Paradox with a Retro-Active Cannon.
+Ouroboros is later reintroduced and redesigned to resemble his Marvel Cinematic Universe counterpart.